aergoio/guide/source/smart-contracts/lua/reference.md

 ```
 #### Restrictions
 Before the fee system for smart contract is applied to mainnet, there are the following restrictions
-- limit the count of call or delegatecall in one transaction to 10
+- limit the call depth of call or delegatecall in one transaction to 5

 ### delegatecall(address, function_name, args...)
 The delegatecall function returns the result of the function of the calling process, executed in the state in the current address.